Habitat (brand): Administration and sales

 By June 2011, all other Habitat stores in the UK had been closed by Hilco with around 750 employees being made redundant.

 Cafom, a company registered in France, purchased Habitat's European businesses.

-Habitat turns 50

-To mark its 50th birthday in 2014, Habitat commissioned five past designers – Aaron Probyn, Simon Pengelly, Claire Norcross, Sarah Campbell & Shin Azumi – from its design studio to create a collection of celebratory products, as well as contemporary graphic artist James Joyce to create a one-off celebratory logo.

 Purchase by Sainsbury's

 In April 2016, Home Retail Group agreed to a £1.4bn takeover by UK retailer Sainsbury's.
 The deal included the sale of brands Argos and Habitat.
 The acquisition completed on 2 September 2016.
-Before the acquisition Home Retail Group sold the Homebase brand to the Australian brand Wesfarmers and all Habitat branches within Homebase stores were subsequently closed.
+Before the acquisition Home Retail Group sold the Homebase business to the Australian company Wesfarmers and all Habitat branches within Homebase stores were subsequently closed.

-Leadership

-Habitat was under the leadership of Managing Director Clare Askem between 2011 and 2019.
-In November 2019, Sainsbury's integrated Habitat's management into its own team by giving James Brown, its General Merchandise and Clothing Commercial Director, responsibility for the Habitat brand.
-In June 2020 Mr Brown left Sainsbury's and in November 2020 he was replaced by Sainsbury's Director of Business Development, Mike Luck.

-The in-house London design studio was led by Creative Director Polly Dickens between 2012 and 2018.
-In 2018 she left the business and was replaced by Habitat's Senior Design Manager Kate Butler, who assumed the role of Head of Product Design.

 Current operations

 Habitat is the main homewares and furnishings brand within the Sainsbury's group.
 It is part of the Sainsbury's Argos business which runs general merchandise and clothing operations including Habitat, Argos, Sainsbury's Home products and Tu clothing.
-As a result of being part of this wider group, customers can also purchase a wide range of Habitat products from Argos stores or online.
-Larger Sainsbury's supermarkets also have Habitat homewares available among their normal Sainsbury's Home stock.
+Larger Sainsbury's supermarkets also have Habitat homewares available.
 In November 2020 Sainsbury's announced that it wanted to have 80% of homewares and furniture sold within the Sainsbury's group under the Habitat brand by the end of 2021.

-On 27 May 2021, Sainsbury's confirmed that, as part of its integration of Habitat into its sister chain Argos, the trade, assets and liabilities of Habitat Retail Limited had been transferred to Argos Limited on 5 February 2021.
-This means that Habitat is now a trading name of Argos and not a company in its own right.